 A preparatory committee responsible for the organising of the National (to become Global) Security and Peace Conference is under development now and shall consist of:

-National representative of the Slovak Republic (approached on 28 May 2020)

-2. Ing.
+Ing.
 Anton Barcík, Chairman of the Board of Directors, Považská cementáreň, a.s., Ladce, benefactor of the socially disadvantaged and disabled, social, educational and religious facilities; Chairman of the Informal Economic Forum - Economic Club association; Laureate of the Peace Prize from Slovakia 2015 for the year 2016; Slovakia

-3. Dr. Ing.
+Dr. Ing.
 Jan Campbell, biocybernetician, analyst, publicist and writer, Germany